dreamportdev/Osdev-Notes/02_Architecture/11_Keyboard_Driver_Implementation.md

 ### Handling Multi-Byte Scancodes

 Depending on the scancode set, there are some keys that generate a scancode with more than one byte.
 This means that we will have one interrupt generated for every byte placed on the data port.
 For example when using the scancode set 1 there are some keys (i.e. ctrl, shift, alt) that have the prefix byte `0xE0`.
-Now the problem is that we can't read both bytes in one single interrupt, because even if we do we still get two interrupts generated.
+Now the problem is that we can't read both bytes in one single interrupt, because even if we do, we still get two interrupts generated.
 We're going to solve this problem by keeping track of the current status of what we're reading.
 To do this we will implement a very simple state machine that has two states:

 * _Normal State_: This is exactly what it sounds like and also the one the driver starts in.
 If the driver reads a byte that is not the prefix byte (`0xE0`) it will remain in this state.
 After being in the prefix state and reading a byte, it will also return to this state.
-* _Prefix state_: In case the driver it encountered the prefix byte, the driver will enter into this state.
+* _Prefix state_: In case the driver has encountered the prefix byte, it will enter into this state.
 While in this state we know the next read is an extended scancode, and can be processed appropriately.

-If we don't know what a state machine is there's a link to the wikipedia page in the useful links section below.
+If we don't know what a state machine is there's a link to the wikipedia page in the `Useful Resources` appendix chapter.
 It's a straight-foward concept: an algorithm can only be in one of several states, and the algorithm reacts differently in each state.
 In our example we're going to use a global variable to identity the state:

 ```c
 #define NORMAL_STATE 0